Mickey Madden: Personal life

 Madden was a dedicated vegan for ten years, and he supported the farmers and Farm Sanctuary.
 On May 6, 2025, Madden married fashion influencer Kate Bowman.

 Legal issues

 In 2016, Madden was arrested on drug possession charges alongside James Gubelmann, Ivanka Trump's ex-boyfriend, outside a bar in Manhattan.
 Madden accepted a day of community service in a plea deal.

 On June 27, 2020, he was arrested on domestic violence charges.
 He announced his departure from Maroon 5 following his arrest.
 The Los Angeles District Attorney ultimately declined prosecution; the case was dropped, and no charges were filed.
-He has not returned to Maroon 5 despite this.

 On July 31, 2025, Madden's wife Kate Bowman was granted a domestic violence restraining order against him.
-Earlier that month, he was alleged to have physically assaulted her after she discovered his sexts with underage girls, which included rape fantasies.
+According to court records, the restraining order was dismissed on November 17, 2025.